Supercritical Poincar\'e-Andronov-Hopf bifurcation in a mean field quantum laser equation: Introduction

 \section{Introduction}

+In this paper we prove rigorously the occurrence of a supercritical Poincar\'e-Andronov-Hopf bifurcation (Hopf bifurcation for short), at the level of density operators, in a full quantum laser model.
+Thus, we develop the understanding of the dynamical systems properties of the infinite-dimensional open quantum systems.

-This paper develops a physical example of bifurcation in open quantum systems at the level of density operators.
-We study a laser composed of many identical two-level atoms with transition frequency $\omega$, as a gain medium, that interact with an electromagnetic field, with resonance frequency $\omega$, propagating in one direction (see, e.g., \cite{Ohtsubo2013,TartwijkAgrawal1998}).
+We study a laser composed of many identical two-level atoms with transition frequency $\omega$, as a gain medium, that interact with an electromagnetic field, with resonance frequency $\omega$, propagating in one direction (see, e.g., \cite{BreuerPetruccione,Ohtsubo2013,TartwijkAgrawal1998}).
 The atoms make spontaneously downward and upward transitions at rates $\kappa_-$ and $\kappa_+$, respectively.
 The photons leave the resonant mode of the radiation field at rate $2 \kappa$ due to the light output, together with losses in the resonator.
 Under the mean field approximation, as the number of non-interacting two-level atoms goes to $\infty$, the laser evolution is described by the following effective Gorini-Kossakowski-Sudarshan-Lindblad (GKSL for short) equation

 having the mean-field Hamiltonian